...

 Discover Other Vegan-Friendly Restaurants in Kyoto

-Your visit to Kyoto may not just be about visiting Gion.
+Your visit to Kyoto may not be just about Gion.
 The good news is that the prefecture has other vegan-friendly restaurants close to spots in the rural area.
-While the options can be limited, there might be a restaurant close to where you want to visit serving delicious vegan or vegetarian dishes that will satisfy your cravings!
+While options may be limited, there might be a restaurant near where you want to visit serving delicious vegan or vegetarian dishes to satisfy your cravings!

 Refer to our Guide to Kyoto’s Vegan-Friendly Restaurants for more information!